 "Any minute now," Cameron replied, her eyes fixated on the screen.

-"Unlike you," Cameron spoke slowly, "I don't take pleasure—or profit—from someone else's troubles."
+"Unlike you," Cameron spoke slowly without looking at him, "I don't take pleasure—or profit—from someone else's troubles."

-Silence.
-Frustrated, House turned and headed for the door.
-He had just reached out to push through when Cameron replied.
-She only spoke one word, but that was enough to cause House to stop in surprise.
+House had just reached out to push through the doors when Cameron replied.
+She spoke quietly, but it was enough to cause House to stop in surprise.
 "Fine," she said.
+"It's a bet."